 Over the next thirty-eight days, half a million Allied soldiers, sailors, and airmen grappled with their German and Italian counterparts for control of this rocky outwork of Hitler’s “Fortress Europe.”
 When the struggle was over, Sicily became the first piece of the Axis homeland to fall to Allied forces during World …

-Where was the Battle of Sicily?
+When was the Allied invasion of Sicily?

 What would happen if the invasion of Sicily failed?

 The Sicily campaign would have to have been trashed by a severe storm.
 The Germans were not really willing or able to hold onto Sicily.
 Such a failure would be a massive Allied setback.

 Patton landed on Sicily’s south coast.
 Within three days, 150,000 Allied troops were ashore.
 Italian leader Benito Mussolini envisioned building Fascist Italy into a new Roman Empire, but a string of military defeats in World War II effectively made his regime a puppet of its stronger Axis partner, Germany.